WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 function someshortcode_handler( $atts, $content, $tag ){ }

-- $tag — The shortcode’s tag value (someshortcode in the preceding example) (someshortcode in the above example).
-Useful if more than one shortcode uses the same callback function.
+• $tag — The shortcode’s tag value (someshortcode in the preceding example) (someshortcode in the above example).
+It is useful if more than one shortcode uses the same callback function.

 Where Should Your Functions Be Located?

-Shortcode scripts can be included in functions.php, a plugin, or a theme file.
+Shortcode scripts can be included in functions.php, plugins, or theme files.
 You can call the add shortcode() method directly in the latter instance, but in all other cases, you need to wrap it in another function like this:

 function shortcode_init(){